xteamlyer/ReAppzuku/docs/HELP.md

 Shows activity over the last **12 hours**: number of Auto-Kills, restarts, freed RAM, and the time of the last event for each app.

 > 💡 Apps that restart more than 3 times are good candidates for Background restrictions.
-You can apply restrictions to all such apps in one tap directly from the log.

 #### Top offenders